rhamdansyahrulm/Store-Sales/tableau dashboard/README.md

 This data pipeline is used to predict revenue for a retail store chain.
 The pipeline consists of the following steps:

+1. **Data retrieval:**
-Data retrieval: The pipeline retrieves all the datasets that will be used from BigQuery (revenue, oil prices, events, and stores).
+   The pipeline retrieves all the datasets that will be used from BigQuery (revenue, oil prices, events, and stores).
+3. **Data merging:**
-Data merging: The pipeline merges the datasets based on store number and date.
+   The pipeline merges the datasets based on store number and date.
+5. **Data preprocessing:**
-Data preprocessing: The pipeline performs data preprocessing, including data normalization, labeling, and stopword removal.
+   The pipeline performs data preprocessing, including data normalization, labeling, and stopword removal.
 Additionally, the pipeline adds feature columns by performing windowed dataset.
+7. **Prediction:**
-Prediction: The pipeline performs prediction using a machine learning model.
+   The pipeline performs prediction using a machine learning model.

-Data storage: The pipeline stores the prediction results in a dedicated prediction table in BigQuery.
-Notes:
+**Notes:**

-All the files required for scaling, labeling, and prediction are stored in Google Cloud Storage.
+- All the files required for scaling, labeling, and prediction are stored in Google Cloud Storage.
 Data retrieval
-The pipeline retrieves all the datasets that will be used from BigQuery.
+- The pipeline retrieves all the datasets that will be used from BigQuery.
 The datasets are stored in the following tables:
 revenue: This table contains the historical revenue data for each store.
 oil_prices: This table contains the historical oil prices.
 events: This table contains the historical events that may affect revenue, such as holidays and promotions.